pupaxxo/SwaggerBuilder/README.md

             "get": {
                 "responses": {
                     "200": {
-                        "description": "The response to this request."
+                        "description": "The response to this request.",
+                        "headers": {
+                            "X-Rate-Limit-Remaining": {
+                                "type": "integer",
+                                "description": "The number of remaining requests in the current period."
+                            },
+                            "X-Rate-Limit-Reset": {
+                                "type": "integer",
+                                "description": "The number of seconds left in the current period."
+                            }
+                        }
                     }
                 },
                 "parameters": [